winesitter/Learn-C-the-hard-way---Exercises/winefind/README.md

 ## Usage
 `> winefind "your-query"`

-It goes only through files, whose type is specified within ".logfile", which must be located in your home directory.
+It goes only through files, whose type is specified within ".winefind_logs", which must be located in your home directory.